 The core courses have been chosen to provide students with a strong mathematical background, statistical and computational tools, and a comprehensive description of financial markets.
-The departments offering courses in the core; Agricultural and Resource Economics, Economics, Industrial and Systems Engineering, Mathematics, and Statistics.
-Elective courses are offered by these departments and others, including Business Management and Computer Science.
+The core courses and electives are offered by Poole College of Management (Business Management and Economics), College of Science (Mathematics and Statistics), College of Engineering (Computer Science and Industrial and Systems Engineering ), and College of Agriculture and Life Sciences (Agricultural and Resource Economics).

-Students get to work one-on-one with the Director of External Relations to enhance their professional and career development skills, while defining their career goals and gaining valuable resources.
+Students get to work one-on-one with the Executive Career Coach to enhance their professional and career development skills, while defining their career goals and gaining valuable resources.